PROrock/codin-game-puzzles/python/bot/21_spring_trees/README.md

 105:136 cut when more than 9 trees
 104:135 cut when more than 10 trees

+vs. Bossoot
+seed=0
+68:167 cut when more than 10 trees
+75:151 + seed only if tree size is 1+
+76:151 + seed can also go many cells from tree in one dir 77:159 + seed can also go many cells from tree in the area

 time spent:
 15min? for wood alg
 1h30m 2000 to 2130 for heur for bronze (plant, ignore shadow) 2h 22:30 to 00:30 for the same, finally in silver!
+We
+ 1950 -